 As every skier knows, there’s something more fearsome than even the iciest cliff face: the cost of a ski trip.
-A week’s lift pass in major European resorts often approaches the €300 mark, with some rising to even dizzier heights.
+A week’s lift pass in major European resorts can cost around €300, with some rising to even dizzier heights.
 Add accommodation fees and the breathtaking prices for bog-standard burgers and flat beer is enough to send shivers down your spine.

 But it doesn’t have to be this way!
-We slalomed across the European continent to seek out the snowy grail: well-sized ski areas where a high-season six-day lift pass costs less than €200.
-These eight wintry wonderlands also offer rewarding wallet-friendly eating and accommodation, plus a dash of cultural intrigue for those all-important rest days.
+We slalomed across the European continent to seek out the snowy grail: well-sized ski areas where a high-season six-day lift pass costs less than €250.

 For better or worse, Borovets can be a favorite among snow-bound stag (bachelor party) groups who thunder down Borovets’ pistes before stamping their ski boots in bars and basement clubs.
 Follow them towards cheap beers, but beware drinks promos involving rakia (potent fruit-based firewater).

 High-season lift pass price: 300 lv (€153) per six days.

-How to get there: only 90 minutes from capital city Sofia, airport transfers to Borovets start at €12 (and no extra charge for ski carriage).
-Even cheaper is a bus to Samokov then a shuttle.
+How to get to Borovets: The journey from the capital city Sofia is around 90 minutes, with various companies running transfer services, starting at €30 (and no extra charge for ski carriage).
+Even cheaper is a bus to Samokov then a shuttle

 After arrival, transport costs zilch if your guesthouse has signed up to the bus scheme across Bohinj valley.
 Also free are beauty spots within close driving distance: Lake Bohinj (40 minutes) and ethereal Lake Bled (one hour), looking all the prettier under a dusting of snow.

 High-season lift pass price: €153 per six days.

 Despite being a well-oiled machine of the winter sports industry, the core of Sauze d'Oulx village has kept its charm: cobblestoned and lined with trattories pouring out Piedmont wine to accompany polenta with rabbit, deep-fried vegetables and other northern Italian fare.

-High-season lift pass price: €196 per six days (Via Lattea Italian side).
+High-season lift pass price: €208 per six days (Via Lattea Italian side).

-How to get there: 90-minute bus transfers from Turin Airport to Sauze d'Oulx cost around €38.
+How to get to Sauze d'Oulx: 90-minute private transfers from Turin Airport to Sauze d'Oulx cost around €40.
 Halve that with a bus to Porta Nuova followed by a train to Oulx station.

-Jasná Nízke Tatry, Slovakia
+Jasná Nízke Tatry, Slovakia: best for night skiing

 Jasná’s also at the heart of Slovak highland culture, which means fireside yarns about folk heroes accompanied by hearty shepherd cuisine.
 The latter adapts well to the budget skier’s table: a whopping serve of national dish bryndzové halušky (gnocchi-sized dumplings with sheep’s cheese and bacon) leaves enough change from a €10 note for a couple of Zlatý Bažant beers.
 For more mountain magic, Vlkolínec is only 45 minutes away, a fairy-tale 14th-century hamlet roosting on a hillside.